 Board of Directors

-Our board of directors is governed by self-nominating volunteers who generously give us their time and share our passion for change in Nova Scotia.
+Our board of directors is governed by volunteers who generously give us their time and share our passion for change in Nova Scotia.
 Working with our executive director, they provide invaluable practical experience and knowledge to help set overall policy and strategic direction for the organization.

 Sylvia is currently the CEO of the Delmore “Buddy” Daye Learning Institute.
 Sylvia provides leadership to the organization through the identification of opportunities, awareness and capacity building, and the implementation of initiatives designed to improve the education environment and well-being for African Nova Scotian learners, educators and communities.